imh/imh.github.io/_drafts/implenting-do-notation-in-python.md

 ## a.k.a.
 Evil hacks in python for fun ~~and profit~~

 **disclaimer:** *This is all a really bad idea, but it was pretty fun to do.
-Hopefully I can teach you all how to do equally horrible-yet-fun things.
+Hopefully I can teach people how to do equally horrible-yet-fun things.
 You should not actually use the decorator I built.*

 Monads are a really useful as an abstraction, and a nice clean syntax goes a long way in making them pain-free to use.
 In Haskell, that's `do` notation.